 Magnetic resonance imaging (MRI) of the chest uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the structures within the chest.
-It is primarily used to assess abnormal masses such as cancer and determine the size, extent and degree of its spread to adjacent structures.
-It's also used to assess the anatomy and function of the heart and its blood flow.
+It is primarily used to characterize abnormalities found on other imaging tests such as Chest CT.
+It is also used to assess the anatomy and function of the heart and its blood flow.

 - What is MRI of the Chest?